 The data below reflect the results of Iowa Participant Experience Survey (IPES) activities and results.
-IPES results are one component of the Iowa Department of Human Services HCBS Services quality strategy.
+IPES results are one component of the Iowa Department of Human Services Home and Community Based Services quality strategy.
 Surveys are conducted to achieve a statistically significant representative sample by waiver with a 95% confidence level and a 5% error rate.
 Percentages reflect the number of survey responses in the quarter from all applicable waivers indicating "yes".
-Other valid survey responses include "no," "I don't remember," and "No/Unclear response."
+Other valid survey responses include "no," "I don't know," "I don't remember," and "No/Unclear response."